johnathan-convertino-afrl/open1553/README.md

 #### linux

+Linux is for the zedboard pmod_fifo project only.

 axisfifo is a repository that contains the linux kernel driver source code for the
 Xilinx Axis FIFO ip.
 This is only needed for the zedboard design.
 Build this against
 the kernel from Analog Devices github repo tagged 2019_R1.